Please click image for more info

 It is also an excellent choice for completely new players, with all the Yamaha educational and learning features of their smaller keyboards designed for novices.
 The automated accompaniment capabilities and intelligent action of this keyboard will have even beginners playing complete songs in no time.

-The Yamaha PSR-EW300 SA is driven by the famous Yamaha AWM stereo sampling sound engine.
+EW-300 is driven by the famous Yamaha AWM stereo sampling sound engine.
 It's not Yamaha's best grand piano sound, but is an excellent sound engine that makes Yamaha beginner keyboards preferred by experts.

 76 touch-responsive keys